 Please make arrangements with child regarding dismissal before coming to school to alleviate number of message calls throughout the day.
-Messages on dismissal changes should occur before 1:00pm and by a telephone call to the office ONLY.
-If child is staying after school for tutoring, please meet child at office or wait in car.
+Messages on dismissal changes should occur before 1:00pm and by a telephone call to the office ONLY; messages sent by text or email may not be delivered.
+If child is staying after school for tutoring, please meet child at the front door or wait in car.